ltbulls39/OmadaHealthTwilio/README.md

 # Setup

-- Install Ruby version 2.2.2
+- Install Ruby version 2.2.2 (on windows, use version 2.0.x or 2.1)

 - Install git

+- Install Postgresql

 - Clone this repository